 - Physicians must be in good standing with the Texas Medical Board.

 - Liquid asset limits - Liquid assets are those readily convertible into cash, including savings, bonds, stocks or shares, certificates of deposit, and individual retirement accounts.
-PBF uses the current year's Health and Human Services Federal Poverty Guidelines as a tool to determine liquid asset limits.
-Therefore, applicants cannot hold in liquid assets more than the current year's Health and Human Services Federal Poverty Guidelines.
-For example, in 2016 a household of two cannot hold more than $16,020 in liquid assets.
+PBF uses the current year's Health and Human Services thresholds as a tool to determine liquid asset limits.
+Therefore, applicants cannot hold in liquid assets more than the 150% of Health and Human Services thresholds.
+For example, in 2016 a household of two cannot hold more than $24,030 in liquid assets.
+Check the HHS Threshold requirements HERE.

 PBF remains alive today because of the generosity of TMA members willing to share financially with less fortunate colleagues and families.
 PBF is a 501(c)(3) organization; therefore, your charitable contribution(s) are tax-deductible to the fullest extent permitted by federal law and may be in the form of honoraria or memorials.